Diyi2020/Diyi2020.github.io/_pages/about.md

 Currently as a third year Math PhD Candidate, I am honored to be advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying modern analysis and probability theory to __Numerical Analysis__, __Multi-Scale__ and __Machine Learning__ .

 Exploring Quantum Technology, Moiré Material are my main interests for Quantum.
-On the other hand, I would also like to try using new Technology for Scientific Computing.
+On the other hand, I would also like to try using Machine Learning and Quantum Computer for Scientific Computing.

 __Programming Language__: Julia, Python, Matlab